bptiago/space-invaders/README.md

 Space Invaders clone using JavaScript and HTML Canvas.

-Right now, the game speed and shooting constants are set to high!
-If you find it difficult, you can lower their value manually.
+If you find it easy, it is recommended to increase the game speed and shooting constants!